yukomath/laboro_tomato_project/README.md

 All notebooks are designed to run in Google Colab with mounted Google Drive for data storage.
 Training is checkpoint-resumable for robust experimentation.
 The pipeline supports scalable evaluation and deployment-ready model export.

-### Future Work
-The model shows lower accuracy for small bounding boxes, indicating potential for improvement.